hesselberthlab/lab-website-new/_pages/about.md

 focused on discovering and translating fundamental principles of RNA regulation.

-A major effort in the lab is to **understand how RNA damage and repair are integrated with stress responses** using combination of method development, bioinformatics, genetics, biochemistry, and cell biology.
+A major effort in the lab is to **understand how RNA damage and repair are integrated with stress responses** by combining method development, bioinformatics, genetics, biochemistry, and cell biology.
 We developed [new sequencing approaches](https://pubmed.ncbi.nlm.nih.gov/26001965/) to identify damaged RNAs and [new model systems](https://pubmed.ncbi.nlm.nih.gov/29212664/) to